davehakkens/fashion-academy/docs/start/problem.md

 </div>

 In this chapter we are going to explain the problem in a long video 30 min video.
 All the way

+- problem
+- Make (bangladesh)
+- Consume (western world)
+- Waste (Ghana)
+- How to break the cycle
+- Our goals